uofs-simlab/pythOS/README.md

 - bcs: Any Dirichlet boundary conditions to apply in the finite element version.

-For convienience, some predefined multirate methods are provided.
+For convienience, some predefined multirate infinitesimal methods are provided.
 These are:

 - mri\_kw3 - Knoth and Wolke (1997) order 3
 - mri\_erk2a - Sandu (2019) mri-gark-erk22a